 Lee F. Snyder is President Emeritus, Bluffton University and past-Interim President for Eastern Mennonite University.
 She maintains a passion for service, for the church, for Mennonite higher education, leadership development and writing.
 The mother of two daughters, Lee and her husband Del Snyder reside in Harrisonburg VA when they are not on assignment elsewhere or spending time with family.

-Meghan Williamson with Pine Knot Projects works to launch social and economic programs in the Shenandoah Valley of Virginia, supporting a fairer economy and more sustainable living through initiatives like the hOUR Economy timebank and the Invest Local initiative.
+Meghan Williamson with Pine Knot Projects works to launch social and economic programs in the Shenandoah Valley of Virginia supporting a fairer and more sustainable local economy.

 Inquires for the JustPax Fund may be directed to: